Your Child's Checkup: 5 Years

 3. Ask questions, address concerns, and offer advice about your child's:

 Eating.
 Schedule three meals and one or two nutritious snacks a day.
 If you have a picky eater, keep offering a variety of healthy foods for your child to choose from.
-Kids should be encouraged to give new foods a try, but don't force them to eat them.
+Kids should be encouraged to give new foods a try, but don't force them to eat.

 Bathroom habits.
 By now, your child should be able to go to the bathroom alone.
 Constipation may become a problem because some children are embarrassed to use the bathroom at school.
-Remind your child to take regular potty breaks and not to "hold it."
+Remind your child to take regular bathroom breaks and not to "hold it."
 Talk to your doctor if you have concerns about your child's bathroom habits.

 Sleeping.
 Kids this age generally sleep about 10–13 hours each night.
 Most 5-year-olds no longer nap during the day.
 To help your child get enough sleep, you might need to set an earlier bedtime.